WHO ARE WE

 Najdeh strives to combat the negative repercussions of a patriarchal society.
 It considers that civil activism for a more modern, secular, democratic society is the essential key to real democracy, social justice, and equality among the vulnerable, especially among men and women.

 Najdeh advocates for gender equality that entails equal rights for women and men, girls and boys, as well as the same visibility, empowerment, responsibility and participation in all spheres of public and private life, providing equal distribution of resources, and equal access to opportunities for both women and men.

 Association Najdeh operates 29 centres across the five main regions of Lebanon: Beirut, Tripoli, Saida, Tyre, and Bekaa.
 The centers are located in and around Palestinian refugee camps and gatherings, ensuring that they are easily accessible to the target groups; Palestinian refugee girls and women, and through them to all marginalised social strata.

 Although Najdeh is a feminist organisation, it acknowledges that the real change need to target and mobilise all community members, including boys and men.

 OBJECTIVES OUR STRATEGIC

-Najdeh strives for women and girls’ human and social rights, to achieve equity on all levels through holistic approaches that focus on enlisting fundamental changes in discriminatory concepts and practices.
-Through using holist development integral approach between different all its programs and services, association Najdeh seeks for:
+Najdeh strives for women and girls’ human and social rights, to achieve equality on all levels through holistic approaches that focus on enlisting fundamental changes in discriminatory concepts and practices.
+By using a holistic and integrative approach between its various programs and services, the Najdeh seeks to achieve the following:

-- The cultural, educational, social, and psychological well-being of the most marginalized social strata among the Palestinian community in Lebanon promoted.
+- Promoting cultural, educational, social and psychological well-being for the most marginalised social groups in Palestinian society in Lebanon

-- Discrimination and violence against girls and women combatted within the Palestinian community in Lebanon and its wider context.
+- Combating discrimination and violence against girls and women within the Palestinian community in Lebanon and within its broader framework.